amolikvivian/amolikvivian/README.md

 I'm a Computer Vision and Vue JS developer enthusiat.
 Most of my projects here revolve around implementing Deep Learning Techniques through Computer Vision and a few web based applications.

+Currently working in web development with Javascript, more specifically VueJS.
+Experienced with consuming APIs on the frontend, learning to create endpoints now.
+Working with databases like MongoDB and backend dev with Express and Node as you read this.

+Comprehensive understanding of Data Structures in Java with intermediate understanding of Algorithms.

+Python Development, specifically with data related projects - Pandas, Numpy, Visualizations for Exploratory Data Analysis.

+Skilled with Flask REST APIs, FastAPI for backend tasks.

 Have a keen interest in developing Internet of Things working on Arduinos, ESP Modules and Raspberry Pi to develop projects.

-Currently exploring and working in web development with Javascript, more specifically VueJS.
-Learning Express with NodeJS.

-Advanced Data Structures in Java with intermediate understanding of Algorithms.

-Python Development, specifically with data related projects - Pandas, Numpy, Visualizations for Exploratory Data Analysis.
-Skilled with Flask REST APIs, learning Django and FastAPI to create more detailed backend structures.

-- 👨‍💻 Working on VueJS, NuxtJS and Deep Learning, Python
+- 👨‍💻 Working on VueJS, NuxtJS and Deep Learning, Python.

 - 💻 Brushing up on my Data Structures and Algorithms.

-- 💬 Ask me about Python Development, Computer Vision, VueJS (Vue Ecosystem).
+- 💬 Ask me about Python Development, VueJS (Vue Ecosystem), CSS, Computer Vision,  .

 - 📨 Contact me through [Mail](amolikvivian@gmail.com) or on [LinkedIn](https://linkedin.com/in/amolikvivian)